jadestreet/Jade-Xu-graduate-application-material/Fairness-aware contrastive learning on GNN/ReadmeFirst.md

 [^1]:Fairness notions and methods to alleviate fairness issues are introduced in the concepts & details file.
 [^2]:GCA overview is introduced in the concepts & details file.
-[^3]:Selected Datasets and experiment results are introduced in the concepts & details file.
+[^3]:Selected datasets and experiment results are introduced in the concepts & details file.
 [^4]:Details about these advanced methods are introduced in the concepts & details file.